michael2012z/BitBible/markdown/KJV/files/Job.md

 11. If they obey and serve him, they shall spend their days in prosperity, and their years in pleasures.

-12. But if they obey not, they shall perish by the sword, and they shall die without knowledge.perish: Heb. pass away
+12. But if they obey not, they shall perish by the sword, and they shall die without knowledge.

 13. But the hypocrites in heart heap up wrath: they cry not when he bindeth them.

-14. They die in youth, and their life is among the unclean.They…: Heb.
-Their soul diethunclean: or, sodomites
+14. They die in youth, and their life is among the unclean.

-15. He delivereth the poor in his affliction, and openeth their ears in oppression.poor: or, afflicted
+15. He delivereth the poor in his affliction, and openeth their ears in oppression.

-16. Even so would he have removed thee out of the strait into a broad place, where there is no straitness; and that which should be set on thy table should be full of fatness.that…: Heb. the rest of thy table
+16. Even so would he have removed thee out of the strait into a broad place, where there is no straitness; and that which should be set on thy table should be full of fatness.

-17. But thou hast fulfilled the judgment of the wicked: judgment and justice take hold on thee.take…: or, should uphold thee
+17. But thou hast fulfilled the judgment of the wicked: judgment and justice take hold on thee.

-18. Because there is wrath, beware lest he take thee away with his stroke: then a great ransom cannot deliver thee.deliver…: Heb. turn thee aside
+18. Because there is wrath, beware lest he take thee away with his stroke: then a great ransom cannot deliver thee.

 19. Will he esteem thy riches? no, not gold, nor all the forces of strength.